Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: High-energy Neutrino Detection

 Figure \ref{fig:nevent} summarizes the resulting IceCube expectations in energy and time.
 The top panel shows the expected differential detected event rates as a function of neutrino energy at representative epochs (computed using the GFU gold+bronze effective area for 0 to 30 deg declination), enabling a direct comparison with the reported energy of IC-231004A ($\sim$442 TeV).
 The bottom panel shows $\lambda(t)= dN_{\rm event}/dt$ for three effective-area selections (EHE gold, GFU gold, and GFU gold+bronze), and therefore provides, via the normalization in Eq. \eqref{eq:nomal}, the implied detection-time weighting (or probability density) in the low-count limit.

 For a single SN~2023uqf-like event at $d = 723$~Mpc, our detector-folded calculation yields an expected number of IceCube track-like events of $2.0\times10^{-5}$ to $9.7\times10^{-5}$, depending on the alert selection (Table \ref{tbl:count}).
-Although this expectation is well below unity for any individual source, it is not vanishingly small.
-If about $10^3$ Type~Ibn supernovae with broadly similar interaction properties occur per year within the relevant survey volume, the cumulative expectation reaches order unity over a decade.
+These values are far below unity, so the result should be viewed as an event-specific consistency test rather than a statistical association claim.
+The detector-folded calculation quantifies, conditional on a rare detection, the relative timing and energy weighting of the event.